mircealungu/homepage/content/post/13-09-01-visualizing-stack-overflow.md

 - China is practically absent even if Joel [reports](https://stackoverflow.blog/2011/04/stack-overflow-around-the-world/) large numbers of visitors to the site from there
 - Africa does not contribute much

+### What next?
 The map is taken from our paper ([pdf](http://scg.unibe.ch/archive/papers/Sche13a-GeolocatingStackOverflow.pdf), [Bibtex](http://scg.unibe.ch/scgbib?_k=dvvBNH0e&query=Sche13a&display=bibtex)) which contains more details about the data collection and analysis (including details on geo-locating users, and the evolution over time of the data).

 Is the map representative of the way programming information is spread around the world?
 Are there other similar maps that you are aware of?

 If you want to talk more about this topic <a href="/#contact"> let me know</a>.

+### Possible Student Project
+There are a few very nice ways in which this work could be continued.
+A student interested in working on this topic for a thesis should <a href="/#contact"> contact me</a>.